nicholaswmin/dyno/README.md

 // 'done'
 ```

-This precludes using this module as part of an automated test suite or
+This can create issues when using this module as part of an automated test
-doing anything useful before or after the test ends.
+suite and/or attempting to do anything with the test results.

+> Note: external `import` or `require` module imports don't have any issues
+> with self-forking because they are cached.

 ### Task file workaround